Molorius/ATSAMD21-ADC/README.md

 * ***ADC_GAIN_DIV2*** - 1/2x

 ### void analogCalibrate()
 Copies the values from the NVM software calibration registry to the ADC CALIB registry.
 See page 882 of the datasheet.
+Note that I used the method done by the Arduino IDE to read the NVM software calibration registry, but I cannot verify it was done so correctly.
+Any help with this would be appreciated.

 ### void analogReference2(uint8_t ref)
 This is similar to the ***analogReference*** function defined in the Arduino IDE, but that version alters the gain depending on the desired reference.
 This does not.
 Arduino has *ADC_REF_VCC1* as default.
 See page 861 of the datasheet.
 Possible options are: